• About Us

 Madho Das: I submit, my Lord.
 I am a Banda (a slave) of yours.

-After taking Pahul at the hands of Guru Gobind Singh, he was renamed, Banda Singh.
+Following this encounter, after taking Pahul at the hands of Guru Gobind Singh, he was renamed Banda Singh.

-Putting on his consecrated steel-his sword dangling by his side, and his iron bracelet on his arm, and adopting the title of 'Singh', his slumbering energy was resuscitated.
+Moreover, putting on his consecrated steel—his sword dangling by his side, and his iron bracelet on his arm—and adopting the title of 'Singh', his slumbering energy was resuscitated.

 Banda left for Punjab

-Guru Sahib entrusted the military command of his people to the charge of Banda Singh Bahadur and gave him his 5 special arrows and the title "Bahadur".
-In 1707 Banda Singh left for Punjab under the guidance of 5 Pyare Bhai Binod Singh, Kahan Singh, Baj Singh, Daya Singh, and Ram Singh.
-Guru Sahib handed over a Hukamnama to him, asking the Sikhs of Punjab to join the struggle for freedom.
+Eventually, Guru Sahib entrusted the military command of his people to the charge of Banda Singh Bahadur and gave him his 5 special arrows and the title "Bahadur".
+In 1707, Banda Singh left for Punjab under the guidance of 5 Pyare: Bhai Binod Singh, Kahan Singh, Baj Singh, Daya Singh, and Ram Singh.
+Furthermore, Guru Sahib handed over a Hukamnama to him, asking the Sikhs of Punjab to join the struggle for freedom.

 Attacks on Samana, Sadhaura, and Sirhind

-Banda Singh Bahadur first resolved to commence operations by teaching a lesson to the faujdar of Kaithal for the atrocities committed by him and then to attack Samana.
+Initially, Banda Singh Bahadur resolved to commence operations by teaching a lesson to the faujdar of Kaithal for the atrocities committed by him and then to attack Samana.

-In November 1709, Banda Singh attacked Samana, the native town of Jalal-ud-Din, the executioner of Guru Tegh Bahadur, and of the two executioners - Shashal Beg and Bashal Beg who had volunteered to behead Guru Gobind Singh Ji's two young sons, at Sirhind.
-Samana was reduced to a mass of smoking ruins.
+Subsequently, in November 1709, Banda Singh attacked Samana, the native town of Jalal-ud-Din, the executioner of Guru Tegh Bahadur, and of the two executioners - Shashal Beg and Bashal Beg who had volunteered to behead Guru Gobind Singh Ji's two young sons at Sirhind.
+As a result, Samana was reduced to a mass of smoking ruins.

-Banda Singh Bahadur - Riding HorseAfter the attack of Samana, Banda Singh occupied Ghurham, Thaska, Shahabad, and Mustafabad.
+Banda Singh Bahadur - Riding HorseFollowing the attack on Samana, Banda Singh occupied Ghurham, Thaska, Shahabad, and Mustafabad.
 The town of Kapuri near Patiala, whose faujdar, Qadam-ud-Din, was notorious for his atrocities on Hindus and Sikhs, was razed to the ground.

-Next came the turn of Sadhaura, whose chief, Usman Khan, had not only oppressed the Hindus but had also tortured to death the Muslim saint, Sayyid Buddhu Shah, for having helped Guru Gobind Singh JI in the battle of Bhangani.
-Baba Banda Singh marched towards Sadhaura to avenge the torture and death of Pir Buddhu Shah as per the injunction of the Guru.
+Next, it was the turn of Sadhaura, whose chief, Usman Khan, had not only oppressed the Hindus but had also tortured to death the Muslim saint, Sayyid Buddhu Shah, for having helped Guru Gobind Singh JI in the battle of Bhangani.
+Therefore, Baba Banda Singh marched towards Sadhaura to avenge the torture and death of Pir Buddhu Shah as per the injunction of the Guru.

-Killer of Sahibzadas Nawab Wazir Khan was killed by Bhai Baj Singh in the battle of Chappar Chiri on 12 May 1710. and on 14 May the city of Sirhind was captured.
+Finally, Bhai Baj Singh killed the killer of Sahibzadas, Nawab Wazir Khan, in the battle of Chappar Chiri on 12 May 1710, and on 14 May the city of Sirhind was captured.

 Capturing

-Banda Bahadur was sieged at the village of Gurdas-Nangal and after 8 long months of gruesome conditions, was captured on December 7th, 1715 alongside 740 other companions.
-Companions were killed on 100 each day for 7 days.
-For the next six months, they tortured Baba Banda Singh and tried to search for the treasures looted by Baba Banda Singh from the Mughal State at Gurdas-Nangal.
+Eventually, the Mughals sieged Banda Bahadur at the village of Gurdas-Nangal and after 8 long months of gruesome conditions, captured him on December 7th, 1715 alongside 740 other companions.
+They executed his companions at a rate of 100 per day over the course of seven days.
+For the next six months, they tortured Baba Banda Singh and tried to search for the treasures he looted from the Mughal State at Gurdas-Nangal.

 Martyrdom

-Baba Banda Singh Bahadur and his remaining companions were taken to the tomb of Khwaja Qutb ud-din Bakhtiyar Kaki, near the Qutab Minar.
-There he was offered the choice between Islam and death.
+Subsequently, the Mughals took Baba Banda Singh Bahadur and his remaining companions to the tomb of Khwaja Qutb ud-din Bakhtiyar Kaki, near the Qutab Minar.
+There they offered him the choice between Islam and death.

 Banda Singh Bahadur - Martyrdom

-All the same, Banda Singh left a lasting mark on the character of the Sikhs.
+In addition to his military feats, Banda Singh left a lasting mark on the character of the Sikhs.
 He fanned the fire of independence ignited by Guru Gobind Singh.
-He affected a revolution in the minds of the people.
+Moreover, he affected a revolution in the minds of the people.
 A will was created in the ordinary masses to resist tyranny and to live and die for a common or national cause.
 The example set by Banda Singh and his companions was to serve as a beacon of light for the people in the darker days to come.

 [Video Courtesy: BBC Hindi]

 The story of Baba Banda Singh's Rise and Martyrdom cannot be described on a single webpage.
-We're uploading a series of books on the life of Baba Banda Singh Bahadur, which you'll be able to download and read from the links given below:
+Therefore, we're uploading a series of books on the life of Baba Banda Singh Bahadur, which you'll be able to download and read from the links given below:

 Download Books on Baba Banda Singh